Victoria Beckham Is Launching Her Own Skincare Line

 VIDEO: David & Victoria Beckham's Cutest Family Moments

 Her goal with the line is to fill in the gaps of her very extensive, expensive top shelf.
-"I loved working with Estee Lauder.
+"I loved working with Estée Lauder.
 It was a huge success.
-It was me developing what I wanted in my make up bag," she said.
+It was me developing what I wanted in my make-up bag," she said.
 "I’m developing my own skincare and fragrance now.
 I make what I want in my life.
 It’s a filling a gap."

-Although Beckham offered very few other details about the collection, except that she's doing her homework so that you can expect that the products will be top of the line.
+Although Beckham offered few details about the collection, she said she's doing her homework and that you can expect the products to be top-of-the-line.
 "It's going to be very scientific.
 I'm working with the best," she said.
 "I really want to learn.
 I want to educate myself and learn as much as I can."

-Since it sounds like the products are still in the development stage, there's no word on a launch date.
+It sounds like the products are still in the development stage and there's no word on a launch date.
 What we do know from analyzing the star's skincare routine is that getting a Beckham-approved product lineup probably won't come cheap.